microsoft/BotFramework-WebChat/HOOKS.md

 useDictateInterims(): [string[][]]
 ```

-This function will return interims for dictation.
+This function will return active interims processed from a dictation event.

 The first array represents separate sentences.
-And the second array represents various ambiguities/alternatives for the same sentence.
+The second array represents potential ambiguities or alternatives for the same sentence.

 ## `useDictateState`